The “$695 MSRP for only $299!” bikesdirect.com myth

 Huge sale this weekend!
 Click for details.

-There are entirely different styles of road bikes; Trek, for example, offers the pure-performance Madone series, and the new ultra-comfortable Domane bikes.
+There are entirely different styles of road bikes; Trek, for example, offers the pure-performance Emonda series, the new ultra-comfortable Domane bikes, the ultra-aero Madone and now the Checkpoint do-anything utility bike.
 Your shop will help you decide which bests fits your needs, but a test ride is essential.

 First, a couple things to keep in mind.
 You’re going to be taking a spin on something that’s reasonably expensive, so assume the shop’s going to require you to leave something valuable that ensures your return.
 In our case, it’s a valid current California driver’s license and a credit card.
 This works because it verifies who you are and it’s something we can be reasonably sure you’ll return to get (even though some of us have some rather dreadful photos that we’d rather not see again!).
 We will also create a record in our computer of the bike being ridden.
 We used to be a bit more liberal and skip the credit card part, but we’ve had to tighten up a bit due to a string of test-ride bike thefts in the area.